What You'll Learn

 - Good problem-solving abilities.
 Kids who are able to see a problem and figure out effective ways to manage it, to resolve conflicts in non-violent ways are at lower risk.

 - Strong connections.
-The stronger the connections kids have to their families, to their friends, and to people in the community, the less likely they are to harm themselves.
+The stronger the connections kids have to their families, their friends, and to people in the community, the less likely they are to harm themselves.
 Partly, that’s because they feel loved and supported, and partly because they have people to turn to when they’re struggling and feel really challenged.

 - Restricted access to highly lethal means of suicide.

-- Cultural and religious beliefs that discourage suicide and that support self-preservation.
+- Cultural and religious beliefs discourage suicide and that support self-preservation.

 - Relatively easy access to appropriate clinical intervention, whether that be psychotherapy, individual, group, family therapy, or medication if indicated.

 - Effective care for mental, physical, and substance use disorders.
 Good medical and mental health care involves ongoing relationships, making kids feel connected to professionals who take care of them and are available to them.

 So what do you do if your child fits the profile of someone at risk for youth suicide?
 Warning signs of suicide to be alert to include changes in personality or behavior that might not be obviously related to suicide.
 When a teenager becomes sad, more withdrawn, more irritable, anxious, tired, or apathetic—things that used to be fun aren’t fun anymore—you should be concerned.
 Changes in sleep patterns or eating habits can also be red flags.

-Acting erratically, or recklessly is also a warning sign.
-If a teen starts making really poor judgments, or he starts doing things that are harmful to himself or other people, like bullying or fighting, it can be a sign that he is spinning out of control.
+Acting erratically or recklessly is also a warning sign.
+If a teen starts making really poor judgments or they start doing things that are harmful to themself or other people, like bullying or fighting, it can be a sign that they are spinning out of control.

 And, finally, if a child is talking about dying, you should always pay attention.
 “I wish I was dead.”
 “I just want to disappear.”
 “Maybe I should jump off that building.”
 “Maybe I should shoot myself.”
 “You’d all be better off if I wasn’t around.”
 When you hear this kind of talk, it’s important to take it seriously—even if you can’t imagine your child meaning it seriously.